Students Handbook

 • Maintain discipline in class, be attentive, and actively participate in discussions.

-• Put queries in a decent manner.
+• Present queries in a decent and respectful manner.

-• Be calm and do not disturb your peers, also do not allow them to disturb you.
+• Be calm and do not disturb your peers; also, do not allow them to disturb you.

 Academic Dishonesty